 Insurance companies play a major role in settling claims.
 They are known to have the expertise to validate claims and negotiate on behalf of the policyholder.
+So, if a scooter, for example, has been in a road accident, the insurance company will look into the claim and see what can be done, however, if it does not come out in a positive way, scooter owners may compare scooter insurance themselves to see if they can get a better deal in case of an emergency.
 Insurance companies are also well-known for using technicalities in assessing claims to ensure the company makes the most money.
 After an accident, an insurance adjuster will evaluate the damage and can look for reasons that could justify denying claims or use bad faith tactics in approving or denying a claim.

 Insurance companies acting in bad faith often deny or under bid a policyholder’s claim without a clear reason.
 If a policyholder suspects that his/her insurance company wrongfully denied your claim or manipulated the law to offer them less than they deserve according to their insurance policy, it is their responsibility to prove this with the assistance from a consumer protection attorney.